 No peeling, no dicing, no faff and just three ingredients are needed to make soft, charred, roasted butternut squash that you can use in so many recipes.
-If you’re unsure about how to roast butternut squash this is the easiest, foolproof technique you’ll find.
+If you’re unsure about how to roast butternut squash, this is the easiest, foolproof technique you’ll find.

 All you have to do is slice the squash right down the middle – I like to slice the top with the stem off to make this easier – then scoop out the seeds.

-- Cut the squash into cubes of roughly the same size, then toss with olive oil, salt and any other seasoning you’d like to add.
+1. Slice the squash in half and scoop out the seeds, just like the original recipe.
+Cut the squash into cubes of roughly the same size, then toss with olive oil, salt and any other seasoning you’d like to add.

-- Arrange on a lined oven tray in a single layer, then roast at 200C/390F fan for 40 minutes, giving them a stir halfway through.
+2. Arrange on a lined oven tray in a single layer, then roast at 400°F (200°C)for 40 minutes, stirring them halfway through.
+You want them to look a little charred around the edges, and you should be able to easily pierce them with a fork.

 - Make creamy butternut squash soup.